 Many professionals choose speeds and feeds from calculations based on the underlying physics of milling.
 Calculating chip load is one of the ways machinists set a baseline for where they start when dialing in their speeds and feeds.

-If you’re interested in learning more about chip load, this article from CNC Cookbook is a great primer
+If you’re interested in learning more about chip load, this resource from CNC Cookbook is a great primer.

 What happens when speeds and feeds are optimized?